 The Operating Expense is money spent on the day-to-day operations of the business.
 Capital Expenditure, instead, is money invested in the business from a long-term perspective.

 Stop for a second and think.
 Is the cleaning service OPEX or CAPEX?

 The $100 paid to the maid is OPEX.

 The money spent on furnishing the apartment, instead, will be defined as CAPEX.

 What helps to discriminate between the two are actually three factors:

 - Useful Life (More than one accounting cycle).

 - Future Benefits (Will generate revenue).

-Indeed, in the first scenario the maid cleaning expense will have a useful life of few weeks.
+Indeed, in the first scenario, the maid cleaning expense will have a useful life of a few weeks.
 Furthermore, it is worth less than $2,500 and it won’t produce any future benefits.

-The painter work meets all the criteria above; thereby it is a Capital Expenditure.
+The painter’s work meets all the criteria above; thereby it is a Capital Expenditure.
 What about the material (paint)?
 Even though the paint does not meet all the three CAPEX requirements.